Bot-Campus-AI/build-n8n-agents-30-days/Day 13/lesson 1/Task 1/Tool Memory with Gsheets -Guide.md

 # Alternative “Tool Memory” without a DB (Google Sheets) — n8n Beginner Guide

-This guide explains—step-by-step and **pin-to-pin**—how to build a memory-enabled AI chat assistant that **stores & recalls context in Google Sheets** (no database required).
+This guide explains how to build a memory-enabled AI chat assistant that **stores & recalls context in Google Sheets** (no database required).
 It’s written for someone totally new to n8n.

 We’ll recreate the exact flow from your workflow file (names, wiring, and expressions match your JSON). fileciteturn7file0